anbox-cloud/discourse-docs/ref/anbox-https-api.md

 The returned socket path is not fixed.
 It varies when you toggle camera support in Anbox via the above API.

-For example, you have a mp4 video file available in the container, to stream video content to Anbox
+For example, you have an mp4 video file available in the instance, to stream video content to Anbox

 ```bash
 ffmpeg -r 10 -i test.mp4 -vf format=rgba -f rawvideo -r 24 - | nc -N -U /run/user/1000/anbox/sockets/camera_video_stream_f053368cc1